DaveBitter/weekly_nerd/README.md

 # Weekly Nerd
-Weekly nerd is a part of the minor webdevelopment at the study [Communication and Multimedia design](https://www.cmd-amsterdam.nl/english/), or CMD, at [the Amsterdam University of Applied Sciences](http://www.amsterdamuas.com/).
+Weekly Nerd is a part of the minor webdevelopment at the study [Communication and Multimedia design](https://www.cmd-amsterdam.nl/english/), or CMD, at [the Amsterdam University of Applied Sciences](http://www.amsterdamuas.com/).
 During the minor speakers from different companies, with specialisms and with different mindsets about front-end development come to give talks.

 ## Table of contents
 In this repository you can find **5 blogs** and one **extra blog** about my view on the subjects being discussed.
 I tried to form an opinion on a subject and spark the conversation.
 Below, you can find links to the blogs.